Bluewater, AZ

 111 people

-As of 2023, 15.5% of Bluewater, AZ residents (125 people) were born outside of the United States, which is higher than the national average of 13.8%.
+As of 2023, 15.5% of Bluewater, AZ residents (125 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Bluewater, AZ was 14%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Bluewater, AZ compared to that of it's neighboring and parent geographies.